Sliick Docs: Complete User Guide

 Add the button

-The same button URL works for every object - object type is derived automatically from the first selected record’s key prefix.
+The same button URL works for every object - the object type is detected automatically from the records you select.

 Use it